← Back to blog

 • Outer: Field jacket or denim jacket layered over

-• Why it works: Textural interest; easy to remove a layer if the café is warm
+• Why it works: Textural interest; easy to remove a layer if the café is warm (and it always is)

 4. Evening Dinner Date